 The first bibliographies on “Libya” appeared over one hundred years ago and were an important part of the colonial attempt to define and produce knowledge about colonized lands.
 In fact, it was an Italian colonial bibliographer, Federico Minutilli, who was responsible for resurrecting the ancient Roman designation Libia as a cover term for the three provinces of Tripolitania, Cyrenaica, and the Fezzan that the Italian colonial project eventually brought under its control.
 Since then, bibliographies about Libya have been published about every decade, containing updated references to scholarship, journalism, and general literature about the country.
 (It’s worth noting that studies on Libya compared to its neighbors are still few enough that compiling an all-encompassing bibliography is a relatively feasible project…).
 Here is a list of the ones I’ve managed to locate so far, with brief comments.

 §7.
 Hans Schlüter, Index Libycus: Bibliography of Libya, 1970–1975.
-Vol. I: Titles (Boston, 1975). —Lists 4,380 entries focusing on the years since 1970 but including references before that which were omitted in the previous volume or in Hill 1959.
+Vol. I: Titles (Boston, 1975).
+Lists 4,380 entries focusing on the years since 1970 but including references before that which were omitted in the previous volume or in Hill 1959.
 Note that it is actually the second volume of the Index.
 See also his article (“Non-Arabic regional bibliographies pertaining to the Libyan Arab Republic,” International Library Review 8/2 (1976), pp. 201–215) overviewing various smaller topical bibliographies.

 This book contains not only Western research on colonial Libya, but also works in Arabic and/or published in Libya.
-(The publisher’s blurb, linked here, is a little cringeworthy, though)
+(The publisher’s blurb, linked above, is a little cringeworthy)

 §12.
-Adam Benkato & Christophe Pereira, “An annotated bibliography of Arabic and Berber in Libya,” Libyan Studies 47 (2016), pp. 149–165. —A comprehensive (up to mid-2016) bibliography of studies about the Arabic and Berber (Amazigh) languages in Libya, organized by region.
-I continue to update this bibliography in a publicy-available Google Doc, now updated to end of 2019.
+Adam Benkato & Christophe Pereira, “An annotated bibliography of Arabic and Berber in Libya,” Libyan Studies 47 (2016), pp. 149–165.
+A comprehensive (up to mid-2016) bibliography of studies about the Arabic and Berber (Amazigh) languages in Libya, organized by region.
+I continue to update this bibliography in a publicly-available Google Doc, now updated to early 2021.
 See also this post on dissertations on Libyan languages and this one on “non-site” research on Libyan Amazigh varieties.